Agricultural Operation Practices Act

 - Part 2 Livestock and Manure: sets the permitting process for the construction or expansion of confined feeding operations (CFOs), the compliance process, and management of manure on agricultural operations in Alberta.

 The purpose of Part 2 of the act is to ensure the province’s livestock industry can grow to meet the opportunities presented by local and world markets in an environmentally sustainable manner.
 Part 2 Livestock and Manure of AOPA has 3 associated regulations:

 - Agricultural Operations, Part 2 Matters Regulation

 - Agricultural Operation Practices Act Administrative Procedures Regulation

 - Standards and Administration Regulation

 It is important for everybody to understand their responsibilities and roles regarding this legislation.
-AOPA and its regulations apply to anyone or any operation that produces, stores, transports, receives and applies manure and manure compost.
+AOPA Part 2 and the 3 aforementioned regulations apply to anyone or any operation that produces, stores, transports, receives and applies manure and manure compost.
 This includes:

 - crop producers using manure as fertilizer

 - custom manure applicators